wu87988622/ohara/docs/src/rest/rest-streams.rst

     }

   .. note::
-     The streamApp, which is just created, does not have any metrics.
+     The stream, which is just created, does not have any metrics.

 .. _rest-streams-get-information:

-get information from a specific streamApp cluster
+get information from a specific stream cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *GET /v0/streams/${name}?group=$group*